bcmichael/RNMR-Docs/docs/command/full_command.md

 `REMLST` removes the value at position ind from list nam.
 If nam is not specified RNMR will prompt for it with a default of temp.
 If ind is not specified RNMR will prompt for it with a default of 1.
 The specified ind should not exceed the number of values in the list.
+## REMMAC
+Remove macro table entry

+Category: Macro

+Format: `REMMAC` nam

+Defaults: temp

+Description:
+`REMMAC` removes macro nam from the macro table.
+The macro will be removed from RNMR and cannot be used without being reloaded, but unlike `DLTMAC` the macro file will not be deleted.
 ## RGPIB
 Read string from GPIB device